 Get the driver’s information.
-Write down their name, address, phone number, driver’s licence number, vehicle licence number, and insurance information.
+Write down their name, address, phone number, driver’s license number, vehicle licence number, and insurance information.
 Try to obtain the information of any witnesses.
 It’s best not to assume the police report will collect and record this information for you.

 As soon as possible write down everything you remember; the when, where, what, who, and how of it all.
 Weather and road conditions are another factor to record.
 Sketching the scene can be a useful way to quickly and accurately record the incident.

 If your helmet, clothes, bike or any other personal belongings are damaged in the bike accident.
 Keep them as is.
 Don’t have them mended or repaired until your lawyer says it’s okay.

 If you are injured in bike accident, you should see a doctor.
 This will give you the documented proof you may require later on to ensure you were in fact injured as a result of the collision.
 You should also take photos of your injuries as soon as possible, and make dated notes of how your injuries progress so that you can retrospectively provide a detailed log of the impact of your injuries.